nintervik/2D-Particle-System/docs/README.md

 -	Talk about Unity approach here and other systems like in Star Treck (a bit of history)

+Particle systems are very common in computer graphics and have been used since the early 1980s.
+One of the first implementations was seen in _Star Trek II: The Wrath of Khan_ in 1982.
+The film featured a sequence called Genesis Demo where a planet is terraformed by a torpedo to make it habitable.
+For achieving this effect William T. Reeves, a researcher at Lucasfilm Ltd, did a research on particle systems on a paper called [_Particle Systems - A Technique for Modeling a Class of Fuzzy Objects_](https://www.lri.fr/~mbl/ENS/IG2/devoir2/files/docs/fuzzyParticles.pdf).
+As said in this paper:

+> "_A particle system is a collection of many minute particles that together represent a fuzzy object.
+Over a period of time, particles are generated into a system, move and change from within the system, and die from the system._"

 This is very nice, but first we must build the system in order to use it.
 So let's get to work!

 [**Back to index**](https://nintervik.github.io/2D-Particle-System/#index)